wpcodefactory/wpfactory-key-manager/README.md

 wpf_key_manager();
 ```

+> [!NOTE]
-It's probably a good idea to use it only on pro version.
+> It's probably a good idea to use it only on pro version.